derekrobbins/oanda-rest-cs/README.md

 #Support tech

 This is a portable .NET library.
-You can use it with: Windows 8/10, Windows Phone, WPF, ASP.NET, ASP.NET 5 DNX, Windows Forns, Mono.
+You can use it with: Windows 8/10, Windows Phone, WPF, ASP.NET, Windows Forms.

+WARNING!
+This library doesn't support Windows 10 Universal App now.
+Windows Universal App support coming soon.

 #How to install library